stephan13360/systemd-services/README.md

 This is often used with some archaic bash startup scripts that were last updated in 1997.
 These scripts set a few environment variables, maybe check the existence of a folder or config file and run start-stop-daemon with an incomprehensible list of parameters.
 All these things can be done directly in the service file in a few lines, instead of hundred of lines of bash.

 What we want to achieve is to run the binary, that contains the programm, directly with ExecStart=.
 The Type we want to use is Type=exec (with systemd >= 240) or Type=simple (with systemd < 240).
-The difference is described [here](https://www.freedesktop.org/software/systemd/man/systemd.service.html#Type=).
+The difference is described [here](https://www.freedesktop.org/software/systemd/man/systemd.service.html#Type=), in short Type=exec has one more check that the service is started correctly than Type=simple.

 Another benefit of running the binary directly is that we can see stdout and stderr inside journald or when we run systemd status.
 Some services output logs or status messages to stdout which just get lost when using Type=forking.